efene/efene.github.io/_sources/language-introduction.txt

     end

-Here we have to cases, the first ignores the first parameter (by naming it with an undescore prefix) and matches the second parameter with 0.
+Here we have to cases, the first ignores the first parameter (by naming it with an underscore prefix) and matches the second parameter with 0.

 If this case matches then we return a tuple, which is a fixed sequence of values (you may know them if you come from python), where the first item is the atom error